unixorn/sysadmin-reading-list/README.md

 ### Source control

 No matter what source control system you use (`git`, `hg`, `perforce`, whatever), you're going to have to write commit messages.
 Make them good.
+It may be obvious _today_ why you made the change, but in six months or a year you won't have that context.

 Explain _why_ you made the change, not just _what_ you changed.
 And no, the diff is not an explanation.
-Always start with a single line that explains what you were trying to do in general, then a body that goes into more detail.
+Always start your commit messages with a single line that explains what you were trying to do in general, then go into more detail in the body.
+Talk about what you intend the change to do and why more than how you did it.
+If there's an issue or ticket number, include that in your commit message too, it'll give more context to your coworkers (or you in a year).

-Good commit messages help the rest of your team understand what you're trying to do and make it easier for them to find logic errors in your pull requests - the code may be technically correct, but if they understand what you're _trying to do_, they can see when your code isn't actually doing what you say you want it to do, even when it is syntactically correct.
+Good commit messages help the rest of your team understand what you're trying to do and make it easier for them to find logic errors in your pull requests - the code may be technically correct, but if they understand what you're _trying_ to do, they can see when your code isn't actually doing what you say you want it to do, even when it is syntactically correct.

 Here are a few articles that while focused on `git` apply to any source control system: